hotwired/stimulus-site/docs/handbook/03_building_something_real.md

 }
 ```

-Now implement a `connect()` method in the controller which adds a class name to the controller's element when the API is supported:
+Now add a `connect()` method to the controller which will add a class name to the controller's element when the API is supported:

 ```js
   connect() {